mincrmatt12/textle/README.md

 ## Licensing

-The logo is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) This project is licensed under the Apache License 2.0, see `LICENSE` for more information.
+The logo is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) This project is licensed under the MIT License, see `LICENSE` for more information.